RuiyangJu/RG-KCR/README.md

   ```

 ## ⑤ Character Ordering
-* We compare our proposed method with [LightGBM](https://github.com/lightgbm-org/LightGBM) on the character ordering task, and the results are shown below:
+* We compare our proposed method with [LightGBM](https://github.com/lightgbm-org/LightGBM) on character ordering, and the results are shown below:

   | Method | Training | 1 − CER | FPS@i5-11600K |
   | :--: | :--: | :--: | :--: |